 Coal, Rail and Shipping Contracts.
-Minnesota Power has coal supply agreements providing for the purchase of a significant portion of its coal requirements through December 2019.
+Minnesota Power has coal supply agreements providing for the purchase of a significant portion of its coal requirements through December 2016 and a portion of its coal requirements through December 2021.
 Minnesota Power also has coal transportation agreements in place for the delivery of a significant portion of its coal requirements through December 2018.
-The minimum annual payment obligation under these supply and transportation agreements is \$24.9 million for the remainder of 2016, \$26.3 million in 2017, \$27.0 million in 2018 and \$1.8 million in 2019.
+The minimum annual payment obligation under these supply and transportation agreements is \$17.7 million for the remainder of 2016, \$27.9 million in 2017, \$27.0 million in 2018, \$1.8 million in 2019 and none thereafter.
 The delivered costs of fuel for Minnesota Power's generation are recoverable from Minnesota Power's utility customers through the fuel adjustment clause.